tman2747/CyberTruck-Starlink-MiniMount/README.md

 This repository contains the 3D model files for a custom mount designed to secure a Starlink Mini device on a Tesla Cybertruck.

+## Purchase

+If you dont have a 3D printer and would rather purchase one check out this link! https://db25ef-60.myshopify.com/

 ## Printing Instructions

 For the best results when printing this mount, please follow these guidelines: